CITguy/CITguy.github.io/_src/_posts/2010-08-29-cfsavecontent-and-cfoutput.md

 ---
 layout: post
-title: "cfsavecontent and cfoutput gotchas"
+title: "Gotchas: cfsavecontent and cfoutput"
 date: 2010-08-29 12:00:00
+category: coldfusion
+tags:
-categories: coldfusion
+- coldfusion
+- gotchas
 ---

 I was playing around with cfsavecontent to generate dynamic HTML variable values for use as an argument to a function when I came across an interesting behavior regarding the tag.
 The issue I ran was that Coldfusion was giving me an error that the variable saved by cfsavecontent was not defined when I was trying to output the value.
 Take a look at the code below: